chromaui/learnstorybook.com/content/intro-to-storybook/react/es/data.md

     },
   },
 });

-// Las acciones contenidas en el slice se exportan para su uso en nuestros componentes export const { updateTaskState } = TasksSlice.actions;
+// The actions contained in the slice are exported for usage in our components export const { updateTaskState } = TasksSlice.actions;

 /*
- * La configuración del store de nuestra aplicación va aquí.
+ * Our app's store configuration goes here.
- * Lee más sobre configureStore de Redux en la documentación:
+ * Read more about Redux's configureStore in the docs:
  * https://redux-toolkit.js.org/api/configureStore
  */
 const store = configureStore({